SimonSubokLee/ston-docs-son/admin/filesystem.kr.rst

      <FileSystem Mount="/cachefs" DotDir="OFF" Separator="^">ON</FileSystem>

-  Or, in the WM, use global setting - File system to configure the file system to ``enable``.
+  Or, in the WM, go to global setting - File system and configure the file system to ``enable``.

   .. figure:: img/faq_wowza1.png
      :align: center